lmartes/zemoga-ios-test/README.md

 - User information.
 This information is queried from the endpoint ```/users?id```.
 - Post comments list.
 This information is queried from the endpoint ```/comments?postId```.

+The actions that the user can perform in this module are:
+- 🗑 Delete a post.
+- ⭐ Add a post as a favorite.
+> This information is stored in the userDefaults of the app.

 # Architecture
 In this application I've implemented the viper clean architecture pattern, being this the best scalable, sustainable and testable pattern; being able to develop different modules and submodules of the app in a more orderly way and closer to the implementation of solid principles, clean code and good practices in software development.